Halo-Lab/eleventy-packages/packages/eleventy-plugin-styles/README.md

 ### criticalOptions

 [critical](https://github.com/addyosmani/critical) is included.
-By default, it works in `production` mode.
+By default, it works in `production` mode and if `criticalOptions` property is explicitly initialized (at least, empty object).

 ```js
 // .eleventy.js